BettercareHealth/bettercare/maternal-mental-health/7-resources.md

 If the primary caregiver is not the child's parent or guardian:

-*	A written note of permission from the parent or guardian that the person should take care of the child
+*	A written note of permission from the parent or guardian that the person should take care of the child.
-*	Information about how the person has tried to get the parents to pay maintenance
+*	Information about how the person has tried to get the parents to pay maintenance.
 *	Information that shows that the person is the child's primary caregiver.

 At the SASSA office, the parent or primary caregiver will be asked to complete and sign a form known as a 'sworn affidavit', confirming who the person and the children are.
 The parent or primary caregiver will also be asked to bring an affidavit from a reputable person (like a councillor, traditional healer, social worker, priest or school principal) who can verify that they know the person.
 SASSA may also ask for other documents, like a clinic card or the child’s school report.